Exploiting Multiple Pathways for Best-in-Class Treatment Strategies

-Genitourinary cancers are those that affect the urinary tract, bladder, kidneys, ureter, prostate, testicles, penis or adrenal glands — parts of the body involved in reproduction and excretion — and include renal cell carcinoma (RCC) and urothelial carcinoma.1
+Genitourinary cancers are those that affect the urinary tract, bladder, kidneys, ureter, prostate, testicles, penis or adrenal glands — parts of the body involved in reproduction and excretion — and include renal cell carcinoma (RCC), castration-resistant prostate cancer (CRPC) and urothelial carcinomas.1

-Urothelial cancers encompass carcinomas of the bladder, ureter and renal pelvis at a ratio of 50:3:1, respectively.5 Bladder cancer occurs mainly in older people, with 90 percent of patients aged 55 or older.6 It is the fourth most common cancer in men and accounts for about five percent of all new cases of cancer in the U.S. each year.2,7 In 2015, an estimated 708,000 people were living with bladder cancer in the U.S.7
+- Urothelial cancers encompass carcinomas of the bladder, ureter and renal pelvis at a ratio of 50:3:1, respectively.9 Bladder cancer occurs mainly in older people, with 90 percent of patients aged 55 or older.10 With more than 81,000 new cases expected to be diagnosed in 2020, bladder cancer accounts for about five percent of all new cases of cancer in the U.S. each year.11 It is the fourth most common cancer in men.2

 About Hepatocellular Carcinoma

-Liver cancer is a leading cause of cancer death worldwide, accounting for more than 700,000 deaths and 800,000 new cases each year.8 In the U.S., the incidence of liver cancer has more than tripled since 1980.2 HCC is the most common form of liver cancer, making up about three-fourths of the estimated 42,000 new cases in the U.S. in 2019.2 HCC is the fastest-rising cause of cancer-related death in the U.S.9 Without treatment, patients with advanced HCC usually survive less than 6 months.10
+More than 800,000 new cases of liver cancer are diagnosed worldwide each year, and it is a leading cause of cancer death, accounting for more than 700,000 deaths annually.12 In the U.S., the incidence of liver cancer has more than tripled since 1980.
+Hepatocellular carcinoma (HCC) is the most common form of liver cancer, making up about three-fourths of the estimated 43,000 new cases in the U.S. in 2020.2 HCC is the fastest-rising cause of cancer-related death in the U.S.13 Without treatment, patients with advanced HCC usually survive less than 6 months.14

 - Jonasch, E., Gao, J., Rathmell, W., Renal cell carcinoma.
 BMJ.
 2014; 349:g4797.